On Generalizations of the Newton-Raphson-Simpson Method: NRS( ) and trees with negative vertex degree

 Using equation \eqref{vertices ik}, equation \eqref{degree ik} may be rewritten as

 And

 Thus we can interpret each $i_k, k\neq j, j-1 $ as the number of vertices in a tree $T$ with negative vertex degree that have degree $1+k-j$; $i_{j-1}+1$ as the number of vertices that have degree $0$; and $i_j$ as the number of vertices that have vertex degree (that is, are not canceled).
 By Theorem \ref{Lukm count}, expression \eqref{interpret count} counts the number of all such $T$.
-The monomial factor in \eqref{sturmfels def} is then $-R_j(T)$. \end{proof}
+The monomial factor in \eqref{sturmfels def} is then $-w_j(T)$.
+This completes the proof. \end{proof}